 Landlords sometimes need to remove a tenant from their property.
-This could be because they want to sell the property, or it could be because the tenant has defaulted on their rent or trashed the place.
+This could be because they want to sell the property, or it could be because the tenant isn’t adhering to the tenancy agreement.
 New research shows that landlords are waiting for the tenancy to end rather than following the process that’s set out for dealing with evictions during the tenancy term…

 Section 8 Vs. Section 21